philterd/philter-sdk-java/README.md

 # Philter Java Client

 This project is a Java client for Philter's REST API.
+[Philter](https://www.mtnfog.com/products/philter/) removes Protected Health Information (PHI) from natural language text.
+One method of operation is via its REST API and this project provides a convenience interface to its REST API.

 # Usage